Introduction

 • driving 'modal shift to rail' for passengers and freight;

-• reconnecting the communities isolated without the railway by delivering a sustainable, high capacity transport solution, integrated at stations with other modes of transport;
+• reconnecting the communities isolated without the railway by delivering a sustainable, high capacity transport solution, fully integrated at stations with other modes of transport;

 • improving quality of life in local towns and villages by reducing road traffic, noise, air pollution and parking problems;